roytang/blog/content/post/2026/03/weeknotes-03-22/index.md

 toc: true
 ---

-This week's entry coming in just a little bit late because I was busy yesterday.

 ### The World

 - The Iran conflict enters its fourth week!
 Trump calls allies cowards for not helping open the Strait of Hormuz.
 Gas prices are terrible.
 Trump has given a 48-hour ultimatum to open the strait, let's see what happens when Iran doesn't do it.